Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

 \paragraph{Pulse induced time reversal}

 So far we have considered the action of a periodic oscillation of the effective mass $m^{*}\left(t\right)$ resulting from an amplitude modulated high frequency Floquet driving.
-In this section, we show how a pulse induced, abrupt change of $m^{*}\left(t\right)$ can time reverse propagating plasmon wave packeges -- the effect shown in Fig.\ref{fig:time_reversal}.
+We now discuss how a pulse induced, abrupt change of $m^{*}\left(t\right)$ can time reverse a propagating plasmon wave packet.
+The effect is shown in Fig.\ref{fig:time_reversal}.
 We consider a pulse with peak amplitude $\mathcal{E}_{0}$, center frequency $\Omega_{F}$ and duration $\Delta t$.
-As shown in the supplement, the effect of such a pulse at time $t=t_{0}$ on the effective mass can be described by the formula

-where $\bar{h}$ is an amplitude characterizing the impact of the pulse.
-Let us, for a moment, depart from the qusi-1D situation of Fig.\ref{fig:slab} and focus on a 2D system.
-Plasmon propagation in the presence of a pulse at $t=t_{0}$ is described by the equation
+As shown in Supplement E, the effect of such a pulse at time $t=t_{0}$ on the effective mass can be described by the formula $m^{*}\left(t\right)=\bar{m}^{*}\left(1+\bar{h}\delta\left(t-t_{0}\right)\right)$, where $\bar{h}$ is an amplitude characterizing the impact of the pulse.
+This assumes, that the pulse is very short compared to a plasmon oscillation cycle.
+For an incident wave packet $\delta\rho_{i}\left(\mathbf{x},t\right)$, the time reversed part, which appears after the pulse, is given by (Supplement E)